BoE's Carney says uncertainty about RBS' future must end

-LONDON, Aug 30 (Reuters) - Britain should end the uncertainty over long-term plans for state-controlled Royal Bank of Scotland, Bank of England Governor Mark Carney said in a newspaper interview.
+LONDON (Reuters) - Britain should end the uncertainty over long-term plans for state-controlled Royal Bank of Scotland (RBS.L), Bank of England Governor Mark Carney said in a newspaper interview.

 Carney’s position echoes that of his predecessor, Mervyn King, who said RBS’ ability to sustain lending was being hampered by a lack of clarity over its future.